olxclick/PredatorPack/README.md

 <h3 align="center">PredatorPack</h3>

   <p align="center">
     This project is a website that allows a martial arts school to control whoever applies to it.
-In the main website you have useful information such as the martial arts the school has, as well as location, plans to train and more.
+In the main website you have useful information such as the martial arts the school has, as well as location, plans to train and more. <p>
     Any user that wants to apply to the school must create an account and be logged in so that they can submit their data to the admins.
     <br />
     <a href="https://github.com/clickpy22/PredatorPack/issues">Report Bug</a>
     ·